PlayPro/CoreProtect/docs/auto-purge.md

 ## How It Works

-Automatic purging runs in the background and removes old data incrementally in small chunks, with short pauses between database work.
-The server can continue to be used normally while it runs.
+Automatic purging runs in the background.
+SQLite, MySQL, and DuckDB remove old rows incrementally in small chunks with short pauses between database work.
+ClickHouse uses its columnar retention path, dropping fully covered monthly partitions for an unfiltered time purge and synchronously removing rows from any partially covered partition.

-Automatic purging uses the same CoreProtect data tables as manual purging, but it does not rebuild the SQLite database or optimize MySQL tables.
-It deletes old rows in place, which helps maintain the current database size over time but may not immediately reduce the database file size or table size on disk.
+Automatic purging does not rebuild SQLite, optimize MySQL, or run a ClickHouse `OPTIMIZE FINAL`.
+DuckDB performs a checkpoint after cleanup.
+Deleting rows helps control future growth, but it may not immediately reduce the database file or table size on disk.

 Only one automatic purge can run at a time.
 If the server shuts down, a manual purge starts, a database migration or conversion starts, or the consumer is manually paused, the automatic purge stops safely and can continue during the next scheduled run.